-Our FREE 24/7 Online Video Course with FREE downloadable planning tools could help save the estate of someone you love from being lost paying for nursing home care - even if they are already receiving care. safeplanningseminars.net this friendly reminder)

-Avoid losing all your savings and investments!
-Your home is now a bigger target than ever-learn ways to
+Our FREE 24/7 Online Video Course with FREE downloadable planning tools could help save the estate of someone you love from being lost paying for nursing home care - even if they are already receiving care. safeplanningseminars.net Avoid losing all your savings and investments!
+Your home is now a bigger target than ever-learn ways to protect it!
+Avoid leaving a spouse financially devastated!
+Does your will leave everything to your spouse?
+It might be a HUGE MISTAKE!
+How could changing Medicaid rules and Expanded Medicaid affect you?
+Do you know how a spouse can receive up to \$3,090 per month of the income of their spouse in a nursing home and have their care paid for even while owning substantial assets?
+Do you understand Gifting Rules, Look-Back Periods, how Medicaid treats common "tax loopholes" and ignores prenuptial agreements?
+Find out!
+Could an Irrevocable Trust become your worst enemy?
+Learn the pitfalls and traps!

-- Avoid leaving a spouse financially devastated! - How could changing Medicaid rules and Expanded Medicaid - month of the income of their spouse in a nursing home and have their care paid for even while owning substantial assets? - Do you understand Gifting Rules, Look-Back Periods, how Medicaid treats common "tax loopholes" and ignores pre- - Could an Irrevocable Trust become your worst enemy? - Do you know why it may be a bad idea to put kids' names on - Do you know how preserving assets can better assure a patient's quality of care and quality of life?
+- Do you know why it may be a bad idea to put kids' names on vour accounts? - Do you know how preserving assets can better assure a patient's quality of care and quality of life?
 Is a loved one already in a nursing home or receiving care? - Find out why it may not be too late to save their estate!